AustinWise/smeagol/PowershellNotes.md

 # Notes about detecting Windows architecture in PowerShell

+Update for year 2024: at this point, the method described in the footnote at the end of this article is probably good enough for most user-mode applications.
+It is only missing on older versions of Windows and only gives the wrong answer on earlier versions of ARM64 Windows 11.
+Given the current low levels of adoption of Windows on Arm64, and the minor consequences of getting the answer wrong (your program will run slightly slower in emulation), it's good enough.

 This explains why the logic for detecting the OS native architecture is so convoluted in the [PowerShell install script](site/install.ps1).